10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 5. Cache font files on the web server.
 6. Use libraries like [WebFontLoader](https://github.com/typekit/webfontloader) to asynchronously load fonts on the page.
 7. The [Font Loading API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Font_Loading_API) can be used as an alternative to WebFontLoader if you're looking for an approach with more control.
-8. Ensure that your fallback fonts closely resmeble the desired primary font in the stack.
+8. Ensure that your fallback fonts closely resemble the desired primary font in the stack.
 A layout shift will / can occur when fallback fonts have different line-heights, kerning and leading.

 <h2 id="fid" class="anchor-heading">First Input Delay {% include Util/link_anchor anchor="fid" %} {% include Util/top %}</h2>